aquasecurity/tfsec/README.md

 tfsec uses static analysis of your terraform templates to spot potential security issues.
 Now with terraform CDK support.

+## Aqua and tfsec

+Great news - tfsec has [now joined Aqua Security]().
+Not only will the project remain open source, it now has a lot more resource and expertise behind it.
+Expect great new features and many more checks very soon...

 ## Example Output